 2. Reward employees with no direct cost to your business.

-60% of employees say they would likely purchase voluntary benefits options if the benefits were offered by their employer.1
+60% of employees say they would likely purchase voluntary insurance policies if the benefits were offered by their employer.1

 3. Increase workforce morale, satisfaction and retention.